pilegard/cogfoundations/docs/03-attention.md

 :::fyi
 #### Subliminal Perception {-}
 The idea of subliminal perception—that stimuli presented below the threshold for awareness can influence thoughts, feelings, or actions—is a fascinating and kind of creepy one.
 Can messages you are unaware of, embedded in movies or ads or the music playing in the grocery store, really influence what you buy?
 Many such claims of the power of subliminal perception have been made.
-One of the most famous came from a market researcher who claimed that the message “Eat Popcorn” briefly flashed throughout a movie increased popcorn sales by more than 50%, although he later admitted that the study was made up (@Merikle2000).
+One of the most famous came from a market researcher who claimed that the message “Eat Popcorn” briefly flashed throughout a movie increased popcorn sales by more than 50%, although he later admitted that the study was made up [@Merikle2000].
 Psychologists have worked hard to investigate whether this is a valid phenomenon.
 Studying subliminal perception is more difficult than it might seem, because of the difficulty of establishing what the threshold for consciousness is or of even determining what type of threshold is important; for example, Cheesman and @Merikle1984 and @Merikle1986 make an important distinction between objective and subjective thresholds.
-The bottom line is that there is some evidence that individuals can be influenced by stimuli they are not aware of, but how complex the stimuli can be or the extent to which unconscious material can affect behavior is not settled (e.g., @Bargh2008 ; @Greenwald1992; @Merikle2000).
+The bottom line is that there is some evidence that individuals can be influenced by stimuli they are not aware of, but how complex the stimuli can be or the extent to which unconscious material can affect behavior is not settled [e.g., @Bargh2008; @Greenwald1992; @Merikle2000].
 :::

 ### Divided Attention and Multitasking {-}
 In spite of the evidence of our limited capacity, we all like to think that we can do several things at once.
 Some people claim to be able to multitask without any problem: reading a textbook while watching television and talking with friends; talking on the phone while playing computer games; texting while driving.
 The fact is that we sometimes can seem to juggle several things at once, but the question remains whether dividing attention in this way impairs performance.
 Is it possible to overcome the limited capacity that we experience when engaging in cognitive tasks?
 We know that with extensive practice, we can acquire skills that do not appear to require conscious attention.
 As we walk down the street, we don’t need to think consciously about what muscle to contract in order to take the next step.
-Indeed, paying attention to automated skills can lead to a breakdown in performance, or “choking” (e.g., @Beilock2001 ).
+Indeed, paying attention to automated skills can lead to a breakdown in performance, or “choking” [e.g., @Beilock2001].
 But what about higher level, more mentally demanding tasks: Is it possible to learn to perform two complex tasks at the same time?

 <div class="figure" style="text-align: center">
 <img src="images/ch3/fig6.jpg" alt="Unless a task is fully automated, some researchers suggest that “multi-tasking” doesn’t really exist; you are just rapidly switching your attention back and forth between tasks.
 [Image: CC0 Public Domain,  HYPERLINK &quot;https://goo.gl/m25gce%5D&quot;https://goo.gl/m25gce]" width="60%" />
-<p class="caption">(\#fig:fig6)Unless a task is fully automated, some researchers suggest that “multi-tasking” doesn’t really exist; you are just rapidly switching your attention back and forth between tasks.
+<p class="caption">(\#fig:fig3.6)Unless a task is fully automated, some researchers suggest that “multi-tasking” doesn’t really exist; you are just rapidly switching your attention back and forth between tasks.
 [Image: CC0 Public Domain,  HYPERLINK "https://goo.gl/m25gce%5D"https://goo.gl/m25gce]</p>
 </div>

 #### Divided Attention Tasks {-}

 Unless a task is fully automated, some researchers suggest that “multi-tasking” doesn’t really exist; you are just rapidly switching your attention back and forth between tasks.
 [Image: CC0 Public Domain, https://goo.gl/m25gce]

-In a classic study that examined this type of divided attention task, two participants were trained to take dictation for spoken words while reading unrelated material for comprehension (@Spelke1976).
+In a classic study that examined this type of divided attention task, two participants were trained to take dictation for spoken words while reading unrelated material for comprehension [@Spelke1976].
 In divided attention tasks such as these, each task is evaluated separately, in order to determine baseline performance when the individual can allocate as many cognitive resources as necessary to one task at a time.
 Then performance is evaluated when the two tasks are performed simultaneously.
 A decrease in performance for either task would suggest that even if attention can be divided or switched between the tasks, the cognitive demands are too great to avoid disruption of performance.
 (We should note here that divided attention tasks are designed, in principle, to see if two tasks can be carried out simultaneously.
-A related research area looks at task switching and how well we can switch back and forth among different tasks [e.g., Monsell, 2003].
+A related research area looks at task switching and how well we can switch back and forth among different tasks [e.g., @Monsell2003].
 It turns out that switching itself is cognitively demanding and can impair performance.

 The focus of the @Spelke1976 study was whether individuals could learn to perform two relatively complex tasks concurrently, without impairing performance.
 The participants received plenty of practice—the study lasted 17 weeks and they had a 1-hour session each day, 5 days a week.
 These participants were able to learn to take dictation for lists of words and read for comprehension without affecting performance in either task, and the authors suggested that perhaps there are not fixed limits on our attentional capacity.
 However, changing the tasks somewhat, such as reading aloud rather than silently, impaired performance initially, so this multitasking ability may be specific to these well-learned tasks.
-Indeed, not everyone could learn to perform two complex tasks without performance costs [@Hirst1978, although the fact that some can is impressive.
+Indeed, not everyone could learn to perform two complex tasks without performance costs [@Hirst1978], although the fact that some can is impressive.

 #### Distracted Driving {-}